ludwig-ai/ludwig-docs/docs/developer_guide/add_a_tokenizer.md

 Tokenizers transform a text string into a sequence of tokens.
-Ludwig will call the tokenizer for each row in the dataset during preprocessing.
+Ludwig will call the tokenizer for each text column it is specified in, for each row of the dataset during preprocessing.
 It will then collect a list of unique tokens and assign an integer index to each unique token.
-This ordered list of unique tokens is called the __vocabulary__, and it will be used by encoders to convert tokens to embeddings and by decoders to convert output predictions to tokens.
+This ordered list of unique tokens is called the __vocabulary__, and will be used by encoders to convert tokens to embeddings and by decoders to convert output predictions to tokens.

 A tokenizer is primarily responsible for splitting a string into a list of tokens, and may optionally perform other processing usually for the purpose of reducing the size of the vocabulary.
 Some examples of processing tokenizers may